 The Virginia Economic Developers Association (VEDA) is an organization that helps develop economic public policy by holding meetings and conferences to discuss solutions for economic issues in the state.
 VEDA's website provides information on upcoming professional development events, becoming a member, and public policy issues.
-Some site content is only accessible through the purchase of a membership with the association.
+Some site content is only accessible through the purchase of membership with the association.

 Virginia Economic Development Partnership helps those seeking a location to expand or establish their business.
 The site offers advantages of doing business in Virginia and provides a detailed overview of Virginia's key industries.

 The Virginia Small Business Development Center (SBDC) Network comprises numerous local offices across the state.
 These centers provide professional business counseling, training, and other business resources in order to promote the growth of Virginia's small businesses.
-Information is provided regarding the basics to starting and growing a business on this SBDC site, along with links to other helpful resources.
+Information is provided regarding the basics of starting and growing a business on this SBDC site, along with links to other helpful resources.